Wouter1/EMU-driver/README.md

 it's on the way but not yet polished.
 The rest of the code is still in original state.
 The first priority here was to get the audio input working properly, without the clicking issues of the official driver when used in OSX10.6 and higher.
 The playback at this points works ok but there are still a few small issues.

-* Works ok on Mavericks and Yosemite.
-(But some computers there seem issues #18, not yet clear why).
+* Tested on Mavericks and Yosemite.
+Probably also works on other versions of OSX.
 * All sample rates are supported both for record and playback: 44.1, 48, 88.2, 96, 176.4 and 192 kHz
 * I can only test on EMU0404 USB as I have no other EMU devices.
-* Midi is not tested and probably does not work (#23).
+* Midi is not tested, no idea if it works (#23).

 Please notify me how my driver works on other EMU USB devices.